Chinook Signature White Whisky

 When poured, the whisky displays itself as a perfectly clear spirit which brings light subdued aromas into the breezes above the glass.
 When the glass is tilted and given a slow twirl, I see that the liquid sheen and crest which forms inside the glass is slightly thicker than I expected.
 This crest holds back for a few seconds, and then releases droplets of whisky which crawl at a moderate pace back to the bottom of the glass.
 What I am witnessing is probably the result of the minimum three years of aging which the spirit has undergone.
 The oak barrels have imparted some of their goodness into the spirit, and not all of this goodness has been filtered away.

 The aromas in the breezes above the glass are very subtle, and it would be easy to mistake this whisky for a white rum rather than a grain based spirit.
 I sense a mellow butterscotch scent which carries hints of honey and cotton candy, and light influences of sandalwood, orange peel zest and vanilla.
-There are also a few floral tones in the air which remind me of heather and lilac, and some vague hints of mint and licorice.
+There are also a firm floral tones in the air which remind me of heather and lilac, and with strong hints of mint and licorice.

 When I take the first sip, my palate is greeted with a zesty spiciness which carries impressions of orange peel, coriander, sandalwood and ginger.
 Underneath this spice is some nice soft butterscotch sweetness and a touch of soothing mint.
-Other vague slippery flavours come forward and then hide themselves before I can properly identify them; some lemongrass, perhaps a bit of banana peel and maybe a touch of heather.
+Other slippery flavours come forward and then hide themselves before I can properly identify them; some lemongrass, perhaps a bit of banana peel and a touch of heather and lilac.

 The finish is, as one would expect, crisp and short with the spiciness of coriander and ginger heating the palate more and more with each sip.
 There is also a very surprising note of cocoa which finds itself intertwined within that spice.
 Alas, the white whisky is perhaps just a touch too rough to sip comfortably; but if you want to accentuate that cocoa note, a cube of ice really brings it forward.